JabicZF/ReBoot23MC/About Server.md

       This is not my rule, this is the will of the holy bird

+   --Amendment 2--

+There is ONE MORE real Rule:

+4. We don't like the player with the username `Raindev` UUID `1df2139f-e0ca-4882-8185-9426839f2cc5` NameMC Page `https://namemc.com/profile/Raindev.2`

 ## Changes

 There are a few changes from Vanilla Minecraft on the server